 Trends in harvest data are generally used as surrogates for estimating a population or indices of population size.
 Total harvest numbers tend to vary with hunter numbers, so catch-per-unit-effort (CPUE), or birds harvested per hunter day, is the best indicator of population trends.
 In District 1, forest grouse populations appear to have declined since 2009.
 However, 2015 was a very good year, with CPUE of 0.72 birds/day.
-Last year was a better than average year for forest grouse hunters, and the CPUE was 0.64 birds/day (Figure 11).
+The 2018 hunting year was a better than average year for forest grouse hunters, and the CPUE was 0.64 birds/day (Figure 11).
+Due to COVID-19 and the delay in small game hunter surveys, 2019 harvest data was not available in time to include in this year's prospects.

-HARVEST TRENDS AND 2019 PROSPECTS
+HARVEST TRENDS AND 2020 PROSPECTS

 The total number of forest grouse harvested in District 1 gradually declined from 2009-2014.
 However, 2015 and 2017 had higher than average harvest.
-We anticipate 2019 harvest to be similar to previous years.
+We anticipate 2020 harvest to be similar to previous years, but perhaps on the lower end.
+District 1 had a wet spring and this can sometimes negatively impact chick survival.